quantom-collab/tiktaalik/README.md

 Since tiktaalik defaults to linear spacing and leading order, any existing scripts that use tiktaalik will still give the same results as before.

-# Future updates

-tiktaalik currently uses numpy.distutils as part of its build process.
-Unfortunately distutils is considered deprecated and will become unavailable in Python 3.12. tiktaalik will be updated in the near future to use a different build process.